m1ga/titanium-mlkit-demo/README.md

 ## How to get the module

-This is a paid module.
+This is a <b>paid module</b>.
 It will help to keep the module up-to-date and and maintain the compatibility with the latest Titanium SDK.
 If you are interested in the module contact me on [TiSlack](tislack.org/), [Twitter](twitter.com/michaelgangolf) or using my [contact form](https://www.migaweb.de/#contact).
+For a demo check the <b>Release</b> section.

 ## Installation